 - You will then be interviewed by us: We want to meet with you personally and give you the chance to ask us all your questions, face to face, even if this requires us to fly halfway around the globe.

-- If selected, you will attend an intensive language course lasting six to ten months in your home country or in our own language school in Germany.
+- If selected, you will attend an intensive language course lasting seven to ten months in your home country or in our own language school in Germany.
 Alternatively, if you already have some working knowledge of the German language, you may be asked to take shorter classes.

 - While you are taking the language course, we will prepare for the degree recognition and visa process and organize job interviews with your potential future employers.

 - We will provide you with additional support throughout the whole process, such as helping you find housing, registering, banking and other such challenging situations.
 We will also organize your arrival in Germany and welcome you personally as soon as you are here.

 - You will start work after completion of the above.
 If your home country is not part of the European Union, you may have to undergo a training period in the hospital in the first months of your employment.

 Important: The process is FREE of charge to you.
 Your future employer or CAPITALENT MEDICAL is paying for the language course.
 Furthermore, you will receive a stipend during the time of the language course.
 This allows you to fully concentrate on learning the language.
 Mastering the German language is a key success factor for your happiness in the new work environment and for your successful integration in Germany.
 In our system, you invest the necessary time and energy to successfully learn German – while we take care of all the necessary administrative procedures (including your visa and work permit) and find for you the job of your dreams!

 Young professionals from within the European Union must pass through a standardized degree recognition process.
 Professionals from outside the European Union require case-to-case assessment for their degree recognition.
 Regardless of which process you will need to pass through, you will benefit from our significant experience that will allow you to pass these processes as quickly and as easily as possible!